• Skip to main content

 Overhead view on large plate containing a bowl of Asian carrot and cucumber salad with a side of avocado toasts.

-Quick Thai Carrot and Cucumber Ribbon Salad
+Quick Asian Carrot and Cucumber Ribbon Salad

 Next time you are craving fresh flavors, try this healthy carrot and cucumber salad!
 It bursts with crunchy veggies that are tossed in a light, but flavorful Asian-style dressing.
-Perfect as a side dish during the spring, BBQ's, potlucks or simply to accompany burgers or pizza.
+Perfect as a side dish during the spring, BBQs, potlucks or simply to accompany burgers or pizza.
 Fresh, wholesome and very easy to prepare.

 PRINT RECIPE PIN RECIPE

-Prep Time15 mins
+Prep Time15 minutes mins

-Cook Time0 mins
+Cook Time0 minutes mins

-Total Time15 mins
+Total Time15 minutes mins

 Servings 2 large portions